Terrifying glass floor opens atop Thailand's tallest completed building

 Terrifying experiences that make your palms sweat and your knees shake?
 No so much, unless you count the city's notorious traffic jams.

-The new Mahanakhon SkyWalk, however, is a thrilling new addition to Bangkok's roster of family-friendly tourist attractions.
+The new Mahanakhon SkyWalk, however, is a thrilling addition to Bangkok's roster of family-friendly tourist attractions.

 Located at the top of Thailand's tallest completed building, King Power Mahanakhon, it's a 314-meter-high (1,030 feet) observation deck and rooftop bar that offers 360-degree views of Bangkok.